devRant-Community/Community-Programming-Book/book/languages/golang/README.md

 # Hi there

-> This chapter was made by Konrad Nachtigall "Unrooted".
+> This chapter was made by Konrad "Unrooted" Klawikowski.

 Welcome to the Golang part!
 I hope you'll enjoy this chapter.